Customer Services

 General Guidance On Applications For Reasonable Adjustments Or Special Consideration

-• State precisely the nature of the disability or indisposition and its effects in relation to assessment.
+• State precisely the nature of the disability or indisposition and its effects in relation to examination/assessment.

-• Specify any information/evidence enclosed with the application which will assist understanding of the case.
+• Specify any information/evidence enclosed with the application which will assist understanding of the appication.

-• Specify your recommendations for the reasonable adjustments needed by the candidate.
+• Specify the recommendations for the reasonable adjustments needed by the candidate.
 Be as precise as possible.
-Remember, it is the centres responsibility to recommend and subsequently provide the reasonable adjustments being requested.
+Remember, it is the teachers/centres responsibility to recommend and subsequently provide the reasonable adjustments being requested.

-• You are advised, wherever possible, to consult a specialist advisory service or other external service on the most appropriate adjustments for the candidates concerned.
+• You are advised wherever possible to consult a specialist advisory service or other external service on the most appropriate adjustments for the candidate.

-• Provide details of all reasonable adjustments already made within the school or centre for the Programme of Study and indicate any support that is usually available to the candidate during teaching.
+• Provide details of all reasonable adjustments already made within the centre for teaching the programme of study and indicate any support that is usually available to the candidate during teaching.

 • Complete the declaration.
-It is the responsibility of the centre to verify the accuracy of the information required to support the request and subsequently provide the reasonable adjustments agreed.
+It is the responsibility of the teacher/centre to verify the accuracy of the information required to support the request and subsequently provide the reasonable adjustments decided upon.

 • The supporting evidence from a competent person must clearly indicate why the candidate has learning difficulties or particular needs severe enough to warrant reasonable adjustments.
-The person must indicate whether, in their judgement, the examination is appropriate for the candidate.
-Any other information to be taken into account such physical, perceptual, attentional or co-ordination difficulties and any relevant emotional factors must be commented on and the results of recognised tests relating to these supplied.
+The person must indicate whether in their judgement the examination is appropriate for the candidate.
+Include any other information to be taken into account such as physical, perceptual, attentional or co-ordination difficulties and any relevant emotional factors must be commented on and the results of recognised tests relating to these supplied.

 Aegrotat Awards